Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 - The `text-embedding-3-large` or `text-embedding-3-small` models may only be available in geographically remote locations, leading to high latency for the search operation.
 - The `text-embedding-3-large` or `text-embedding-3-small` models are more expensive to use.

+Once an embedding model is set up within a [Project](../../build/projects.md), all [Knowledge Stores](#knowledge-store) must use that model.
+If your Project was created with the initial model and you want to switch to a different one, you must either delete all existing Knowledge Stores in the current Project or create a new Project.

 ## Create a Knowledge Store

 You can create a preconfigured Knowledge Store.
 To do this, follow these steps: